 - Do a qualitative market assessment to identify the hidden elements and validate that the list of potential outcomes is correct.
 The key here is to discover what specifiers value and the criteria they use to measure supplier performance.

 - Design your quantitative market study in a way that can both measure the market and test concepts.
-A good quantitative design employs exercises in which the respondent is asked to make choices on what is important to them and identifies the difficulty a respondent is having in achieving their most important outcomes.
+A good quantitative design employs exercises in which the respondent is asked to choose what is important to them, and identifies the difficulty a respondent is having in achieving their most desired outcomes.
 The design should capture the respondents’ beliefs and attitudes about the primary topic, competitive behavior, and willingness to act as desired.

 4. Compile the learnings…and get the complete story.
-A well-designed Market Analytics study should provide you with the information to prescribe your actions for success2.
+A well-designed market analytics study should provide you with the information to prescribe your actions for success2.
 Using causal data in a concept test or pricing exercise lets you learn what will motivate the market to respond in a specific way.
-Market Analyticvs causes the team to take action.
-If you do this, then you will get that.
+Market analytics causes the team to take action: If you do this, then you will get that.

-Without providing actionable implications, Market Analytics is almost useless.
-One company complained so much about the quality of their quantitative market research that they stopped doing surveys altogether.
+Without providing actionable implications, market analytics is almost useless.
+One company complained so much about the quality of their quantitative market research that they stopped conducting surveys altogether.
 In their words, “Nothing was actionable.”
 But they needed insight into the market.
 So, they took a different approach.
-Building on qualitative learnings, they designed and executed a Market Analytics study.
+Building on qualitative learnings, they designed and executed a market analytics study.
 The shift from market research to Market Analytics delivered intelligence.
-It became the compass pointer to the actions that would deliver the product their customers paid for.
+It became the compass pointer to the actions that would deliver the product their customers would pay for.

 5. Provide multiple perceptions of the marketplace.
-The market consists of different groups of customers, which can be referred to as segments.
-These segments can be defined around their differences in attitudes, price sensitivity, and benefits derived from the product features that can be sliced by key market drivers, such as outcome performance, attitudes, and feature benefits, as well as by slicing by key demographic and sales factors.
-By segmenting on behavioral factors like price sensitivity, you can both identify multiple value propositions and select target groups that best fit your capability to deliver value.
+The market consists of different groups of customers, or segments.
+These segments can be defined by their differences in attitudes, price sensitivity, and benefits they derive from product features, and then further sliced by key market drivers, such as outcome performance, attitudes, feature benefits, and even key demographic and sales factors.
+By segmenting by behavioral factors like price sensitivity, you can both identify multiple value propositions and select target groups that best fit your capability to deliver value.
 Analysis by segment also tells you how you fare against competition within each group.

-In one example, a company found that with two of the three identified segments, they could deliver distinctive value propositions to each better than their competitors could.
-Once discovered, they then found a way to engage each of these two segments, uniquely modifying all elements of their marketing mix, including pricing, selectively to each, and also differently than to the non-targeted segments.
+In one example, a company found that with two of three identified segments, they could deliver distinctive value propositions to each segment better than their competitors could.
+They then found a way to engage each segment, uniquely modifying all elements of their marketing mix, including pricing selectively to each, as well as pricing differently than to the non-targeted segments.

 6. Develop and test compelling alternatives.
-Effective Market Analytics generates the insights to build alternate strategies.
-Your team should have some hypotheses about alternatives before embarking on a Market Analytics study.
-Those alternatives should be tested in the qualitative phase, then designed into the quantitative study.
-In compiling the learnings and gaining the multiple perceptions, you can generate analytics on each alternative and conduct risk assessments.
+Effective market analytics generates the insights to build alternate strategies.
+Your team should have some hypotheses about alternatives before embarking on a market analytics study.
+Those alternatives should be tested in the qualitative phase, then incorporated into the quantitative study design.
+By compiling the learnings and gaining the multiple perceptions, you can generate analytics on each alternative and conduct risk assessments.

-In one example, a company found a potential new opportunity, a Blue Ocean3, that was beyond the original scope of their Market Analytics.
+In one example, a company found a potential new opportunity, a Blue Ocean3, that was beyond the original scope of their market analytics.
 They went back to the marketplace to test the resulting value proposition with potential early adopters for a new strategy.
 The outcome that drove them to reevaluate was “We want our supplier to ‘take charge’ of the whole transaction.”
 They were originally reluctant to include that outcome.
-Once explored further, they were able to validate the outcome and create a value proposition that they could deliver against.
+But once it was explored further, they were able to validate the outcome and create a value proposition that they could deliver against.
 This increased their bottom line through economy of scale.

-A Market Analytics study incorporates a comprehensive assessment and analysis of the critical components of how your business interacts within a defined market.
+A market analytics study incorporates a comprehensive assessment and analysis of the critical components of how your business interacts within a defined market.
 Obviously, the study design is dependent upon the nature of your market and competitive environment.
-However, for most business to business markets, the Market Analytics study answers most all of these questions4:
+However, for most business-to-business markets, the market analytics study answers most or all of these questions4:

 - What benefits (outcomes) do the specifying customers in the market want to achieve and how do they perceive their primary suppliers performing relative to those outcomes?